alx99102/Arduino-Arcade/README.md

 ### Buzzer Game
 The Buzzer Game requires the player to press a button within a specific time window after the buzzer is activated.
 If the player successfully presses the button within the time window, they win the game.

+## Technologies Used

+In the development of these arcade games for Arduino, several technologies were utilized to facilitate the design, programming, and debugging processes.

+- **C++ with Arduino**: The Arduino boards were programmed using C++, a powerful and versatile programming language.
+The Arduino IDE provides a user-friendly environment for writing and uploading code to the boards.

+- **Fusion 360**: Autodesk Fusion 360, a 3D design software, was used to create the physical components of the project.
+This includes designing the enclosure for the electronics, as well as any custom parts required for the games.

+- **Tinkercad**: Tinkercad, an online platform for 3D design and circuit simulation, was employed for debugging and testing the circuits before building the physical prototype.
+This virtual environment allows for quick and easy adjustments, helping to ensure the proper functionality of the circuits and components.

+By leveraging these technologies, the project development process was streamlined, resulting in an enjoyable and functional collection of arcade-style games for Arduino.